TonyFlury/cataloger/docs/_build/html/_sources/CommandLineOptions.txt

-        -m/-M                Whether or not to report on mismatched files -i/-I                Whether or not to report on missing files -x/-X                Whether or not to report on extra files
+        -m/-M                Whether or not to report on mismatched files -i/-I                Whether or not to report on missing files -x/-X                Whether or not to report on record_extra files

         For these flags the lowercase option enables the report, and an uppercase option disables the report.
         If a particular exception type is disabled then any occurrence of this type of exception will not be reported